 If you want to see a decent chunk of the island I’d suggest visiting for at least two weeks.
 But if you’re happy to stick to one city, like Queenstown for example, then five days will still give you enough time to experience the city plus add on a day trip or two.

 If you’re lucky enough to have longer to spend in the South Island, you could easily fill a two month itinerary.
-On my South Island road trip in winter of 2020 I spent six weeks exploring and there were still places we missed or didn’t spend enough time in.
+On my South Island road trip I spent six weeks exploring and there were still places we missed or didn’t spend enough time in.

 So basically, if you have a week or less stick to one place, two weeks and you can do a whirlwind tour of the main spots, and a month or more gives you much more time to see the island in-depth.